Af1a1/NewYork-Times-Book-API/README.md

 # Getting Started with New York Time Book API

-This project was bootstrapped with [Create React App](https://developer.nytimes.com/).
+This project was bootstrapped with [nyTimes](https://developer.nytimes.com/).

 # Copy the Secret key